 Exterior of UConn Rec Center with hardwood rainscreen siding, during construction

-High performance Ipe hardwood rainscreen on front entry facade
+High-performance Ipe hardwood rainscreen on the front entry facade

 Achieving LEED Gold Certification (Leadership in Energy and Environmental Design) is a key design goal for this project.
-Earning this level of certification requires a high commitment on both the building design and selection of building materials.
+Earning this certification requires a high level of commitment to both the building design and the selection of building materials.
 The rainscreen system helped the sustainable design aspects of this project in many ways.
 First, the Ipe hardwood rainscreen siding, responsibly harvested by environmentally friendly, sustained yield forestry methods, meets the project needs.
-Secondly, Ipe hardwood siding is exceptionally durable and long lasting, which helps reduce life cycle costs.
+Secondly, Ipe hardwood siding is exceptionally durable and long-lasting, which helps reduce life cycle costs.

-Closeup of exterior vertical hardwood rainscreen facade at campus entrance
+Closeup of exterior vertical hardwood rainscreen facade at the campus entrance

-Hardwood rainscreen siding and architectural fin elements on street facade
+Hardwood rainscreen siding and architectural fin elements on the street facade

 On the exterior façades, the Ipe hardwood siding, installed vertically, creates a dramatic statement on the main entrance and other entries.
 Real wood vertical ‘fin’ elements create a 3-dimensional accent.
 The dimensional Ipe hardwood fins, fastened to the rainscreen siding, adds more visual excitement and appeal.
 They specified a natural rosewood oil finish for the hardwood siding.
 Pre-finishing exterior hardwoods is a best practice, both for beauty and also as an initial UV protection coat to allow the wood to season.
 As the wood naturally weathers over time, the wood siding can either be refinished, or allowed to naturally weather to a silvery gray natural patina.

 Natural hardwood rainscreen theme carries indoors from the outside for beauty and design balance